The main sectors of the economy are:

 - Quaternary sector (knowledge economy, education, research and development)

+In developing economies, the primary sectors tends to take a big share with many employed in agriculture and mining.
 In the 1920s, over one million people were employed in the UK coal industry.
 It was a key part of the economy.
 However, improved technology and the growth of other energy sources has seen a dramatic decline in this primary sector industry.

 The secondary sector makes and distributes finished goods.